Tanish-07/saucedemo-automation-framework/README.md

 ### Automated Scenarios
 * **User Authentication:** Validates successful login with standard user credentials and verifies correct error handling for failed login attempts.
 * **Shopping Cart Management:** Covers the end-to-end flow of adding a specific item ("Sauce Labs Backpack") to the cart and verifying its presence.
-* **Data-Driven Testing:** Credentials and other test data are managed externally in a `config.ini` file, not hardcoded in the test scripts.

 ### Framework Features
 * **Page Object Model (POM):** The framework is built on the Page Object Model design pattern, ensuring a clean separation between test logic and UI element locators for high maintainability.
+* **Externalized Test Data:** All test data, such as URLs and user credentials, is managed in a `config.ini` file, eliminating hardcoded values from test scripts.
 * **Cross-Browser Testing:** Tests are configured to run on multiple browsers (Chrome and Firefox) using a single command-line argument.
 * **Interactive Test Reports:** Integrated with **Allure Report** to generate detailed, easy-to-read HTML reports with test steps, statuses, and execution times.
 * **Continuous Integration/Continuous Deployment (CI/CD):** The project includes a **GitHub Actions** workflow that automatically triggers the entire test suite on every push and pull request to the `main` branch.